eugenekolo/EC500/README.md

 http://docs.opencv.org/master/d7/d8b/tutorial_py_face_detection.html#gsc.tab=0

 ### Code
 The code we used is simple and elegant.
+It goes like:
+1)Create haar cascade
+2)Load the image of interest
+3)Detect number of faces in the image and put a rectangle around it

 Load the xml files and run the code.

 Code credit: Shantnu Tiwari.
 If you want to understand how the code works, the details are here: